zencart/documentation/Developer_Documentation/1.6/code_docs/admin_action_classes/introduction.md

 If an action class does not exist, then again it assumes that we are trying to load legacy code. e.g. if `cmd=categories` it will load `admin/categories.php`

-As mentioned earlier, Admin action classes should extend the `zcActionAdminBase` class, or another class that has `zcActionAdminBase` as its ultimate parent.
+As mentioned earlier, Admin action classes should extend the `AbstractController` class, or another class that has `AbstractController` as its ultimate parent.